yamin-shihab/study-notes/grade_7/english_language_arts.md

 * The Oxford Comma rule is when there are lists of at least three items, there's also a comma before the final "and".
 (Pickles, cheese, and juice were all on the list.)
 * A coordinating conjunction is a word that joins two parts of a sentence that are of equal status/ranking/importance.
 (The door was closed, but it was unlocked.)
 * You can use the acronym "FANBOYS" to remember the common coordinating conjunctions.
 (For, And, Nor, But, Or, Yet, So)
-* A dependent clause doesn't express a complete idea, cannot act alone as a sentence as it depends on an independent clause, and always begins with a subordinating conjunction. (so that I can eat the cake)
+* A dependent clause doesn't express a complete idea, can't act alone as a sentence as it depends on an independent clause, and always begins with a subordinating conjunction. (so that I can eat the cake)
 * Subordinating conjunctions include: "after", "although", "as", "because", "even if", "even though", "if", "in order to", "once", "provided that", "rather than", "since", "so that", "than", "that", "though", "unless", "until", "when", "whenever", "where", "whereas", "wherever", "whether", "while", and "why".
 * Sentences can also have different parts:
   * An interrupted sentence is an independent clause with a subordinate clause in between, separated by commas.
 (Ivan, the winner of the race, was a very interesting person.)